josephnhtam/live-streaming-server-net/README.md

 - **RTMP/RTMPS protocol**: Supports the RTMP and RTMPS protocols for streaming audio, video, and data.
 - **HTTP-FLV/WebSocket-FLV with ASP.NET CORE**: Provides support for serving FLV live streams using HTTP-FLV and WebSocket-FLV protocols within an ASP.NET Core application.
 - **Transmuxing RTMP streams into HLS streams**: Allows you to transmux RTMP streams into HLS (HTTP Live Streaming) streams using the built-in HLS transmuxer.
+- **Transcoding RTMP streams into Adaptive HLS streams**: Integrates with FFmpeg to transcode the RTMP streams into multiple-bitrate Adaptive HLS streams.
 - **Integration with FFmpeg**: Provides support for processing the incoming RTMP stream with FFmpeg, for example, to create an MP4 archive.
 - **GOP caching**: Supports caching the Group of Pictures (GOP) to ensure immediate availability of live streaming content.
 - **Custom authorization**: Enables you to implement custom authorization mechanisms for accessing live streams.